Factoshi/factoidd/README.md

 node factoidd
 ```

-If you wish to run factoidd as a background process, you may wish to consider [PM2](http://pm2.keymetrics.io/) or systemd.
+If you want to run factoidd as a background process, you may consider using [PM2](http://pm2.keymetrics.io/) or systemd.

 ## Development